anthonyh0549/sep11-freedom-project/entries/entry03.md

 ## Knowledge

-The <b>Tool</b> I'm using is <b><a href="https://developers.google.com/apps-script">Google App Scripts</a></b> which a free extension for Google apps that <b>anyone</b> can use to automate apps such as Gmail, Docs, and Sheets.
-This is done through allowing access and linking them on the popular language JavsScript on a cloud based platform.
+The Tool I'm using is <b><a href="https://developers.google.com/apps-script">Google App Scripts</a></b> which a free extension for Google apps that anyone can use to automate apps such as Gmail, Docs, and Sheets.
+This is done by allowing access and linking them to the popular language JavsScript on a cloud-based platform.

-My project is based off organization, though the idea not unique, is very useful.
-I've noticed that many established programs that follow the similar concept are over-complicated, don't stick to what most people are looking for, and most impotantly are costly for a purchase that may or may not work in the way the buyer intends.
+My project is based on organization, though the idea not unique, is very useful.
+I've noticed that many established programs that follow a similar concept are over-complicated, don't stick to what most people are looking for, and most importantly are costly for a purchase that may or may not work in the way the buyer intends.

-Part of the learning process is messing around with the langauge, reading up on what you can do, and watching many videos on what to start on to grasp a solid understanding.
-A great addition to the learning of the tool is that itself offers small tutoirlas and refreneces to different defined "Functions".
-Here is a snippet of code from a tutoiral the tool offers
+Part of the learning process is messing around with the language, reading up on what you can do, and watching many videos on what to start on to grasp a solid understanding.
+A great addition to the learning of the tool is that itself offers small tutorials and references to different defined "Functions".
+Here is a snippet of code from a tutorial the tool offers

  <tt><b>GmailApp.sendEmail(email, subject, body);</tt></b>
  <br>This opens the Gmail app and readys to send a email.